Where is Iowa City?

 - Iowa City Area Development: About living here

 Are there any job opportunities for my spouse/significant other?

-Yes, in May 2011, Iowa City had an average of 4.2% unemployment (compared to 9.21% nationwide).
+Yes, in July 2014, Iowa City had an average of 3.2% unemployment (compared to 4.5% in the state of Iowa and 6.2% nationwide).
 Also check out The University of Iowa's Dual Career Network.

 How ethnically diverse are the patients?

 Like a lot of university towns, we have a large international community.
 Growing cultural diversity is another reason Iowa City is an interesting place to live.
 Diversity is embraced and celebrated with city and university events, festivals, clubs and programs.
 The University works hard to recruit and retain minorities with its affirmative action policies.
 About 15% of Iowa Citians are non-white, this percentage is paralleled in our clinics.

 Ten to 12 fellows train in our accredited fellowship programs each year.
 We have fellowships in all of our sub-specialty areas.
 Most are one-year fellowships but 2-year fellowship opportunities are available as well.
 About half of our residents enter fellowships immediately after graduation.

 Is this a family friendly program?